Utsal20/wsuhack/README.md

 # wsuhack
 This is the Django API backend for the application my team built for CrimsonCode 2018, a hackathon in WSU, Pullman.

+Find the website here: http://newtonify.tsenguun.com/

 Requirements:
 - Django
 - DjangoRestFramework